Introduction to React for Complete Beginners

 Renders a carousel component.

-• Use the useEffect() hook to update the value of active to the index of the next item, using setTimeout.
+to the index of the next item, usingsetTimeout

 const [active, setActive] = React.useState(0);